 3) Food was strong armed by Serritella via extortion.
 Stores with violations could have their violations disappear through the city channels with the contribution of food or money.

-4) Serritella used the soup kitchen publicity for his First Ward in order to get himself votes from his First Ward constituents.
+4) Serritella used the soup kitchen publicity for his First Ward in order to get William Hale Thompson votes from his First Ward constituents.

-7) During his trial Capone vowed the soup kitchen would re-open whether or not he was found guilty.
+7) During his trial, Capone vowed that the soup kitchen would re-open, whether or not he was found guilty.
 This statement did not follow through.

 Capone extends his charity even in his jail surroundings.

 (Longview News Journal, December 27, 1931).

 In May 1932, Daniel Serritella and Harry Hochstein were given each a year in jail and a $2000 fine for their grocers extortion role.

 Daniel had been a well known friend of Al Capone and Harry Hochstein himself had even gone to see the gang chief off to prison at the Dearborn train station.

 On upon hearing of Capone's death in 1947, only the poverty stricken remembered Al Capone's kindness.